There are 85 million bicycle riders in the US.

 So please, make your children wear helmets, and wear one yourself.
 It could save your life, and it can send a positive message to your children and the other families on the bike paths.

-Moseley Collins is a Sacramento Personal Injury lawyer, who has worked in California for 28 years, and has specialized in severe brain injury cases involving bicycle accidents.
+Moseley Collins is a Sacramento Personal Injury lawyer, who has worked in California for over 40 years, and has specialized in severe brain injury cases involving bicycle accidents.
 If you or a loved one have been badly injured please visit our website at https://www.moseleycollins.com

 Or call us at (916) 444-4444.